-© 2018 Beckman Coulter, Inc. All rights reserved.
-Beckman Coulter, the stylized logo and the Beckman Coulter product and service marks mentioned herein are trademarks or registered trademarks of Beckman Coulter, Inc. in the United States and other countries.
-Danaher and its service marks are owned by Danaher Corporation and are used with permission.
+© 2020 Beckman Coulter, Inc. All rights reserved.
+Beckman Coulter, the stylized logo, and the Beckman Coulter product and service marks mentioned herein are trademarks or registered trademarks of Beckman Coulter, Inc. in the United States and other countries.

-For Beckman Coulter's worldwide office locations and phone numbers, please visit www.beckmancoulter.com/contact
+For Beckman Coulter's worldwide office locations and phone numbers, please visit www.beckmancoulter.com/contact BR-241000